neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 ***Q1: Compare A to B. What is the experimental manipulation?
 Why do the results of this experiment provide evidence that animals must have an internal time-keeping mechanism ("clock")?
 What other variables might need to be controlled in this experiment to increase the evidence for this conclusion?***

-***Q2: Why might it be better to think of an animal's activity budget as dependent on time of day than to think of the activity budget as constant throughout the day?
+***Q2: Think about the difference between an animal's activity budget as a function of the time of day versus the activity budget as constant throughout the day?
 Based on the paper you read for class, what would be the approximate activity budget among stridulation and locomotion across: a) the whole day versus b) day or night?***

 ⏸️ PAUSE here for class-wide discussion